 Still other times, they’ll direct you to a bogus tech support website where you’ll be asked to input your credit card information.
-And they’ll oftentimes simply help themselves to the sensitive data they find on your computer and then wreak havoc on your financial life.
+And they’ll frequently help themselves to the sensitive data they find on your computer and then wreak havoc on your financial life.

 Federal Trade Commission (FTC) Scams